svpatro/Compiler/README.md

-# Compiler
+#Compiler

-For this project, I am attempting to learn the in's and out's of compilers with reference to Google's Carbon Language.
+For this project, I am attempting to learn the in's and out's of compilers.

 # How To Run